typedb-osi/ldbc_snb_interactive_v2_impls/README.md

 To get started with the LDBC SNB benchmarks, check out our introductory presentation: [The LDBC Social Network Benchmark](https://docs.google.com/presentation/d/1NilxSrKQnFq4WzWMY2-OodZQ2TEksKzKBmgB20C_0Nw/) ([PDF](https://ldbcouncil.org/docs/presentations/ldbc-snb-2022-11.pdf)).

-:warning:
-The Interactive workload is currently being renewed to accommodate new features such as deletions and larger scale factors.
-If you are looking for a stable, auditable version, use the v1.x releases.

-* [Branch `v1-dev`](https://github.com/ldbc/ldbc_snb_interactive_impls/tree/v1-dev): the current stable implementation with read and insert operations.
-Scales up to SF1k.
-Stable release: [1.0.0](https://github.com/ldbc/ldbc_snb_interactive_impls/releases/tag/1.0.0).
-* [Branch `v2-dev`](https://github.com/ldbc/ldbc_snb_interactive_impls/tree/v2-dev): this version includes delete operations and a new parameter generator.
-Will scale to SF30k and beyond.

 ## Notes

 :warning: Please keep in mind the following when using this repository.